 All this means that responsive design has never been so important for those looking to optimise their online content.
 It comes as no surprise to us that all of Freecom’s sites are already experiencing an increase in mobile traffic, some of which are getting up to a 60% increase, a strong commercial imperative to accommodate the smaller screen size in a unified design is no longer an option, but a must.

-Another benefit of responsive design is that the user has an improved site experience as there is no need for redirection, use of standardised Style Sheets (CSS) across devices.
+Another benefit of responsive design is that the user has an improved site experience as there is no need for redirection or more than one website (one for laptops, desktops and tablets, and another for smartphones).
 A unified design approach will also create a consistent look and feel.
 Consistent user experience will have a positive impact on your conversion rates as people are familiar with navigation and site or system use across devices.
 Responsive design removes some of the barriers that having multiple sites can present, i.e. in functionality, performance and consistent look and feel.

 A single responsive site means that you no longer have to track user journeys, conversion paths, funnels and redirections between your sites.
 Site analytics tools like Google Analytics are now optimised to handle multiple devices and responsive reporting.
 All of your tracking and analytics will continue to function and be condensed into a single report, allowing for easier monitoring and analysis.

 Responsive Design means you can manage one website with a single set of hypertext links; therefore, reducing the time spent maintaining your site.
 This allows you to focus on link outreach with a consolidated Search Engine Optimisation (SEO) strategy.
 SEO campaigns can be time consuming and costly, but by creating a responsive site, all of your efforts can be focussed on a single site, with unified strategy and tactics across multiple devices.